A Framework for Controlling Sources of Inaccuracy in Gaussian Process Emulation of Deterministic Computer Experiments: Nominal Error

 \begin{thm} If $A_i,\;i=1,\ldots,n$ is a \emph{covering} of $\Omega$ in the sense that $\Omega\subseteq\cup_{i=1}^n A_i$, $\Psi_{\boldsymbol{\theta}}$ is a positive definite function with $\Psi_{\boldsymbol{\theta}}({\bf x},{\bf x})=\sigma^2$ for all ${\bf x}\in\Omega$, and ${\bf x}_i\in A_i$ for ${\bf x}_i\in{\bf X}$, then

 where $k=n\sup_{{\bf u},{\bf v}\in\Omega}\Psi_{\boldsymbol{\theta}}({\bf u},{\bf v})$. \end{thm}

 While Theorem \ref{nominalTheorem} only assumes $\Psi_{\boldsymbol{\theta}}$ is a positive definite function with $\Psi_{\boldsymbol{\theta}}({\bf x},{\bf x})=\sigma^2$, we examine special two cases of particular interest.
 The first covers many situations where stationarity is assumed, while the second considers a model of non-stationarity in correlation, adapted from \cite{ba}.
-While this model of non-stationarity is certainly not all inclusive, it forms a quality approximation in many practical situations.
-In the context of this model of non-stationarity, the correlation consists of more rapidly and more slowly decaying components and their proportions differ across the input space.
-In the definitions below, $\varphi(\cdot)$ is a decreasing function of its non-negative argument.
+We will label these cases respectively as the {Stationary Model} and {Non-Stationary Model}.
+While the considered model of non-stationarity is certainly not all inclusive, it forms a quality approximation in many practical situations.
+In the context of this model of non-stationarity, the correlation consists of more rapidly and more slowly decaying components with their weights differing across the input space.
+Below, $\varphi(\cdot)$ is taken to be a decreasing function of its non-negative argument.